silentbeastabhimanyu-collab/tech_department/README.md

 This project is part of the Silent Beast Learning Series — where every line of code represents a step toward master
+# Python Basics Practice
+### By Silent Beast Abhimanyu | Study • Tech • Lift • AI • Cyber Security

+This repository contains my daily practice files as I build strong foundations in Python programming.
+The goal is to master the basics that power modern fields like **Artificial Intelligence, Machine Learning, Data Science, and Cyber Security**.

+---

+## 📚 Topics Covered

+### ✔ Data Types
+- **Integers**
+- **Floats**
+- **Complex Numbers**
+- **Strings** (single, double, triple quotes + multiline text)
+- `.type()` usage for data verification

+### ✔ Basic Experiments
+- How Python treats values inside quotes as strings
+- How commas create tuples
+- Mixing numbers (int + float + complex)
+- Error-based learning and debugging
+- Multiline strings using triple quotes

+---

+##  What I'm Learning Through This

+- Precision in coding
+- How Python handles data internally
+- Foundations for AI algorithms
+- Logic building for Cyber Security automation
+- Clean coding habits and debugging mindset

+Every small concept adds a new layer of understanding.

+---

+## 🔥 My Learning Philosophy
+**Consistency > Intensity.**
+One line of code every day builds the mindset of a developer and the discipline of a warrior.

+---

+## 🚀 Upcoming Topics
+- Lists, tuples, sets, dictionaries
+- Conditional statements
+- Loops
+- Functions
+- File handling
+- OOP basics
+- Data structures

+---

+## 🙌 About Me
+I am *Abhimanyu (Silent Beast)* —
+Preparing for UPSC, learning AI + Python + Cyber Security, and building mental strength through discipline.

+**Study.
+Tech.
+Lift.
+Repeat.**

+---

+## ⭐ Connect With Me
+If you want to collaborate, discuss learning, or share resources, feel free to reach out.